 top of page

-Dropping anchor off Australia’s Rottnest Island
+Dropping anchor off Rottnest Island in Western Australia

 “There’s a quokka in the kitchen!” comes the excited cry from my nine-year-old son early one morning.
 Blearily, I scramble out of bed to find not one, but two of the friendly marsupials sitting quietly under the dining table nibbling a stray Dorito.
 Better two quokkas than a rat, perhaps.